Skip to Content

 I have always loved pasta but there is something so much better about pasta straight from Italy.

-One dish I especially loved was a Lemon Pasta or pasta al limone as they call it.
+One dish I especially loved was a Lemon Pasta Recipe or spaghetti al limone as they call it.

 Lemon is one of my favorite ingredients, so I knew when I got home, this light pasta dish had to be on our menu.

-If you love pasta and lemon, then this lemon pasta is for you!
+If you love pasta and lemony flavor, then this lemon pasta is for you!

-This pasta dish is a light dish that comes together in under 15 minutes.
+This pasta dish is a light dish that comes together in under 15 minutes and uses fresh flavors.

 You’ll love this pasta in the spring or summer, and pairs great with a Lemon Arugula Salad with Pine Nuts and Green Beans with Brown Butter and Toasted Almonds.